Kevin Reilly (American football): Post cancer life

 After surgery, Reilly worked hard at rehabilitation to overcome the limitations the experts said he would have.
 He learned to tie a necktie with one hand, to play golf with one hand, and ran five half marathons and in the Marine Corps Marathon.

-He went on to a 30-year career with Xerox and now, having retired from corporate America, is a sports radio broadcaster, appearing on Eagles' pregame and postgame shows.
+He went on to a 30-year career with Xerox and, having retired from corporate America, is a sports radio broadcaster, appearing on Eagles' pregame and postgame shows.
 He is also a motivational speaker, sharing his story with corporate audiences, business leaders, cancer patients, recuperating soldiers, and special needs students.
 Reilly also counseled victims of the Boston Marathon Bombings.

+In 1985, he was inducted into the Delaware Sports Hall of Fame.

 In 2015, Reilly was announced as the color analyst for the Villanova Wildcats football radio team on WTEL (AM).

-In 2018, Kevin Reilly, along with John Riley, wrote the book "Tackling Life: How Faith, Family and Fortitude Kept an NFL Linebacker in the Game."
+In 2018, Kevin Reilly, along with John Riley, wrote the book Tackling Life: How Faith, Family and Fortitude Kept an NFL Linebacker in the Game.